TOURNAMENT ADMINISTRATION AND CONDUCT

 The number of players in match-play brackets is determined by the size of the field attempting to qualify for a given event or Division.
 When match play is preceded by stroke-play qualifying, the bracket size will never be larger than the number of players attempting to qualify, and will be the largest of 4, 8, 16, 32, 64 the qualifying field allows.
 When players are seeded in advance of play or in lieu of qualifying, the lowest seeds will receive byes in the first match play round if the size of the field is less than the bracket size.
 Specific events may provide an alternate means of qualifying players or determining byes and will be stated in the event information.

-Starting times for AGA-administered events will be available approximately two days prior to the first round.
+Starting times for AGA-administered events will be available approximately two to four days prior to the first round.
 Players may call the AGA office or visit the Golf Genius website.
-Expected starting time ranges that are known in advance are listed on entry forms but are subject to change.
+Expected starting time ranges that are known in advance are listed on entry forms (but are subject to change).
 TPA members may request placement in a time segment and will be accommodated if it can be done without a negative impact on event pairing criteria.

 The official time is determined by the National Institute of Standards and Technology’s WWVB Radio Signal from the USA Atomic Clock.
 The official time is the time on the clock at your starting tee.
 Clocks located on the driving range, clubhouse, or elsewhere are unofficial.
 Official time is also available from the Bureau of Standards (303) 499-7111.